gilt/kairos/README.md

       syncsTo: '1 second'
     }).start();

-This will cause the ticks to occur perhaps at
+Even though the start time is at 500ms after the epoch, the syncsTo option will cause the ticks to occur perhaps at:

     1002, 2011, 3009, 4013, 5000, 6002